 This figurative meaning, which dates from the 1600s, is derived from an older sense of the verb “cotton” in textile finishing.
 In the 1400s, to “cotton” meant to form a nap (like the pile on a fabric).

-I hope you find this answer properly cottoned.
+We hope you find this answer properly cottoned.